Medicare Enrolled

 What this data tells you about Dr. Olson

-Dr. Ryan Olson is a hematology (pathology) physician in Fort Myers, FL, with 17 years in practice.
+Dr. Ryan Olson is a hematology physician in Fort Myers, FL, with 17 years of NPI registration.
 Based on federal Medicare data, Dr. Olson performed 747,498 Medicare services across 398,752 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Olson received a total of $3,184 from 4 pharmaceutical and/or device companies across 4 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in hematology (pathology) physician.
 The majority of payments are for consulting, which typically reflects recognized clinical expertise sought by manufacturers.
 Patients may wish to discuss these relationships with their provider.